Morris County NJ Criminal Restraint Lawyer

-False Imprisonment Attorney with Offices in Morristown, New Jersey
+False Imprisonment Defense Attorneys in Morristown, New Jersey

 Although criminal restraint in New Jersey can result in serious penalties, it is often hard to understand exactly what constitutes “criminal restraint.”
 Criminal restraint typically occurs when a person restrains someone else in such a way as to expose the other person to risk of serious bodily injury, meaning that the injury creates a risk of death or causes permanent disfigurement to the victim.
-Less commonly, criminal restraint also occurs when a person restrains someone else by holding that person in a condition of involuntary servitude, as in slavery.
-A conviction for criminal restraint can result in the offender being sentenced to prison time, in addition to other penalties outlined below.
+Less commonly, criminal restraint also occurs when a person restrains someone else by holding that person in a condition of involuntary servitude, or false imprisonment.
+Under New Jersey law, a conviction for criminal restraint can result in the offender being sentenced to prison time, in addition to other penalties outlined below.

 Criminal restraint in New Jersey is governed by N.J.S.A.
 2C:13-2, which provides, in pertinent part: